Alpaca & Wool

 The alpaca has been domesticated for over 5,000 years and has been the focus of specific breeding programs since ancient times.
 The alpaca is generally smaller than the llama, and unlike its cousin, was never asked to carry cargo.
 The alpaca has long been bred for fiber, and well before the construction of the Great Pyramids in Egypt, nobles of pre-Inca civilization in Peru were enjoying fine garments made of woven alpaca fleece and their wealth was measured largely in numbers of alpaca.

-The most valuable alpaca fiber is that of baby alpaca, which is softer and finer than the fleece of the adult animal.
-Baby alpaca is not from a baby animal, but it is the first shear on a young animal.
+The most valuable alpaca fiber is baby alpaca, which is softer and finer than the fleece of the adult animal.
+In fact, baby alpaca is not the fiber from a baby animal, rather, it is the first shear on a young animal.

 The sheep of Peru consist mainly of three types – Corriedale, Junin and Criollo.
 Of the estimated 15 million sheep in Peru, 60% are Criollo (also called Pampa, Columbian, Creole or Chilludo) and these are the type best adapted to the High Andean environment as well as the ones commonly kept by indigenous communities.
-These sheep developed over hundreds of years, living in the mountain regions of much of South America and are believed to be descendants of the Spanish Merinos and Churro, which were introduced in the mid 16th Century.
-It is unclear wether there were existing sheep varieties in Peru before the Spanish arrived, and if there were, they may have played a role in the development of the present day genetic makeup of the Criollo.
+Sheep’s wool is often used to weave more rustic products that do not directly touch the skin, such as belts.
+These sheep developed over hundreds of years, living in the mountain regions of much of South America and are believed to be descendants of the Spanish Merinos and Churro, which were introduced in the mid-16th Century.
+It is unclear whether there were existing sheep varieties in Peru before the Spanish arrived, and if there were, they may have played a role in the development of the present day genetic makeup of the Criollo.
 These sheep are small to medium-sized (weighing 30-50 lbs) and hardy.
-The rams have horns, and this breed is typically white, black, light brown or a blend of these shades.
+The rams have horns, and are typically white, black, light brown or a blend of these shades.

-Although their wool production is low (approx. 1kg per year/per animal) their numbers are enormous when compared to the alpaca.
-Therefore sheep’s wool is the most commonly used fiber in the region and most traditional Andean weaving is made from the wool of sheep.
+Although their wool production is low (approx. 1kg per year/per animal) their numbers are enormous compared to the alpaca.
+Therefore sheep’s wool is the most commonly used fiber in the region and most traditional Andean weaving is made from sheep’s wool.
 It is easier to work (weave and dye).
-The wool is extremely durable and warm, and the resulting cloth tends to be heavier than that produced with alpaca fiber.
+The wool is extremely durable and warm, and the resulting cloth tends to be heavier than alpaca fiber products.